Design of the FAT file system

 The FAT file system is a file system used on MS-DOS and Windows 9x family of operating systems.
-It continues to be used on mobile devices and embedded systems, and thus is a well suited file system for data exchange between computers and devices of almost any type and age from 1981 through the present.
+It continues to be used on mobile devices and embedded systems, and thus is a well-suited file system for data exchange between computers and devices of almost any type and age from 1981 through to the present.

 Structure

 A FAT file system is composed of four regions:

-FAT uses little-endian format for all entries in the header (except for, where explicitly mentioned, for some entries on Atari ST boot sectors) and the FAT(s).
+FAT uses little-endian format for all entries in the header (except for, where explicitly mentioned, some entries on Atari ST boot sectors) and the FAT(s).
 It is possible to allocate more FAT sectors than necessary for the number of clusters.
 The end of the last sector of each FAT copy can be unused if there are no corresponding clusters.
 The total number of sectors (as noted in the boot record) can be larger than the number of sectors used by data (clusters × sectors per cluster), FATs (number of FATs × sectors per FAT), the root directory (n/a for FAT32), and hidden sectors including the boot sector: this would result in unused sectors at the end of the volume.
 If a partition contains more sectors than the total number of sectors occupied by the file system it would also result in unused sectors, at the end of the partition, after the volume.